SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

-\item \textbf{Computing $dH$ and $dS$ in backward down-proj activation gradient ($dH$) kernel's epilogue}: This heavy epilogue fusion benefits \Algname~with a major speedup over alternative designs.
-Our $dH$ kernel (0.47ms, 328\tflops) produces the same output with far less total time than ScatterMoE's down-proj act (0.43ms, 364\tflops), $dS$ (0.24ms), and dSwiGLU (0.33ms) combined together (0.99ms) during 7B MoE training in Figure~\ref{fig:moe_breakdown}.
-In addition, \Algname~also demonstrates a speedup over DeepGEMM++ (0.57ms), where we launch an efficient Grouped GEMM (0.32ms, 480\tflops) and a separate optimized kernel (0.25ms, 2.43TB/s) that computes dSwiGLU and $dS$ together.
+\item \textbf{Computing $dH$ and $dS$ in backward down-proj activation gradient ($dH$) kernel's epilogue}: This heavy epilogue fusion helps \Algname's $dH$ kernel to produce the same output with far less total time than ScatterMoE's down-proj act, $dS$, and dSwiGLU combined together in Figure~\ref{fig:moe_breakdown} and~\ref{fig:moe_breakdown-B300}.